CorneliousJD/Flux_LED/README.md

 This is designed to specifically fix v8 firwware MagicHome Flux LED WiFi RGB controllers, I do NOT have RGBW or RGBCW strips or controllers ot test with, so your mileage may vary if you have other controllers or other firmware than v8.

 # Usage

+### HACS installation
+This can be installed via HACS!
+To do this, follow these instructions:
+  1. Copy the URL to this respository: https://github.com/CorneliousJD/Flux_LED/
+  2. In HACS, select integrations
+  3. Click the 3 vertical dots (⋮) at the top right of the HACS integration page
+  4. Select 'Custom repositories'
+  5. Paste this repositories in the 'Add custom repository URL' field, select the integration category, then click add
+  6. The integration will now show as a new installable repository in HACS

+### Manual installation
 You will need to put these files into your HomeAssistant /config/custom_components/flux_led/ folder.
 After that, if you are running in a docker container you will need to make sure you enter the container and run